andyatkinson/andyatkinson.github.io/_posts/2021-07-30-postgresql-index-maintenance.md

 ---
 layout: post
-title: "PostgreSQL Index Maintenance"
+title: "PostgreSQL Indexes: Prune and Tune"
 tags: [PostgreSQL, Databases, Programming]
 date: 2021-07-30
 comments: true
-featured_image_thumbnail:
-featured_image: /assets/images/pages/andy-atkinson-California-SF-Yosemite-June-2012.jpg
-featured_image_caption: Yosemite National Park. &copy; 2012 <a href="/">Andy Atkinson</a>
-featured: true
 ---

 Indexes on tables are great for finding a needle (or a few needles) in a haystack.